Diaggio/Langara_Navigation/plan.md

 - glow different colours for ending and starting points
     - maybe have an arrow at the end? or not to avoid direction issues
+- error for when only start or end field entered, highlight other box and display error that other field is required

 mobile